When Frank Luna returned the call last week I no idea who was on the line. That voice, a percussive, bass-heavy thing, woke me from deep sleep.

-The station's local on-air lynchpin is boom-voiced old-school Tucson news legend John C. Scott.
+Power Talk’s local on-air lynchpin is boom-voiced Tucson news legend John C. Scott.
 There's a roundelay of syndicated progressive stars too, including Stephanie Miller.
 Aside from various station IDs—at KEVT, as well as a few others around the country to which Luna's freelanced his voice—you won't hear him on the airwaves.

-Cut to 2010, and Ernie is about 87 years old and throwing a Hawaiian luau.
-Luna drove out to Menehune Ranch, the singer's sprawling Hawaiian-themed Tucson spread to purchase tickets directly from the singer.
+Cut to 2010, and Ernie’s 87 years old and hosting an Hawaiian luau.
+Luna drives out to Menehune Ranch, the singer's sprawling Hawaiian-themed Tucson spread to purchase tickets directly from the singer.
 Luna hadn't seen Menehune since that day in 1968.
 But he never forgot him.
-Menehune didn't remember Luna the boy but after that ticket-buying day the two became close friends, and later bonded over the fact they each had lost a child.
+Menehune doesn’t remember Luna the boy but after that ticket-buying day the two became close friends, bonding over the fact they’d each lost a child.

-Menehune discovered he could trust Luna and gave him control of the rare master tapes for his albums.
+Menehune trusted Luna enough to give him control of the master tapes for his albums.
 Luna promised Menehune he'd get all of his music reissued.
 When Menehune died, Luna had already begun the reissue project, painstakingly transferring the master tapes to digital, with help from longtime Tucson studio men Lee Furr and Jim Brady.
 When the two-track masters were too damaged, where audio restoration would interfere with the integrity of the songs and recordings, Luna had them remixed from the original multi-tracks tapes to sound like the original.
 Remixing is tricky because it alters history, the sonic context of the time of creation.
 Luna has taken his time to get it right.
 The limited-released CD reissues on Luna's own imprint (Luna Recorded Archives) so far sound amazing; warm and analog-y, judiciously mastered, direct from the master reels.
 "I'm a very big stickler when it comes to sound," Luna says.
 You can find the discs at Zia Records locations.

 The third Menehune album—Showtime: Live at The Spanish Trail Supper Club—will likely be out this summer.